Shopify vs Etsy

 • Etsy has restrictions on what kind of products you can sell.
 Known for selling handcrafted, vintage, and unique items, if you want to sell other types of products, you may not be permitted to.

-• Fees are payable, including transaction fees, amounting to 5% per item sold, plus commission, as well as a $0.25 listing fee.
+• Fees are payable, including transaction fees, amounting to 5% per item sold, commission, and a $0.25 listing fee.
 These fees can significantly reduce your profits once you generate more sales.

 Shopify and Esty offer the same essential online sales and inventory management capabilities.
 However, they have distinct differences in advanced functionality and the ability to scale up as your business grows.